 Photo from Pixabay.com

 Absolute poverty rate is calculated according to the same methodology as the at-the-risk-of poverty rate, while the method and size of calculation of the poverty threshold differs.
 Absolute poverty threshold refers to the amount of minimum consumption needs calculated by the Ministry of Social Security and Labour of the Republic of Lithuania every year.

-Compared to 2018, absolute poverty rate in the country decreased by 3.4 percentage points, over three years – 8.1 percentage points.
+Compared to 2019, absolute poverty rate in the country decreased by 2.6 percentage points, over four years – 10.7 percentage points.

-During the period from 2016, when the calculation of absolute poverty indicators was started according to this methodology, absolute poverty rate of children under 18 years of age decreased faster than that of the retired persons, yet remained higher than in other age groups.
-In 2019, absolute poverty rate of children under 18 years of age stood at 8.4 per cent, and compared to 2018, decreased by 5.6 percentage points.
+During the period from 2016, when the calculation of absolute poverty indicators was started according to this methodology, absolute poverty rate of children under 18 years of age decreased faster than that of the retired persons.
+In 2020, absolute poverty rate of children under 18 years of age stood at 5.6 per cent, and compared to 2019, decreased by 2.8 percentage points, compared to 2016 – by 14.3 percentage points.